Do Divorce Courts Care about You? Should They?

 In the “yes” column: domestic relations commissioners and judges are not without feelings.
 The great majority of them are decent people.
 They all suffer many of the same afflictions you and your family members do.
 They can both sympathize and empathize.
 And many (though clearly not all) commissioners and judges care about their job and about doing it professionally.

 In the “no” column: domestic relations commissioners and judges are, like us all, imperfect.
 They are also overburdened in their workloads.
-They get jaded.
-Often they are, given the personality type that gravitates to the legal profession, egotists and/or egoists.
-So they often reach a point where their sensitivities are dulled and weakened.
+They can and do get jaded.
+So they often reach a point where their sensitivities are dulled.
 So in their capacities as your fellow human beings, do commissioners and judges care about you?
 At best, not as much as you would like (people are flawed, and even reasonable minds can differ).
 At worst, not enough to do administer justice and equity perfectly.

 But even if all commissioners and judges cared deeply about their job duties and about the litigants who appear before them, the legal system imposes—thank goodness—checks on that caring to ensure that personal feelings, passions, and biases do not cloud one’s judgment or cause one to treat people unfairly.

 Judges and commissioners are required to exercise objectivity in the performance of their duties.
 Their job is not to “help” you in any way they can, it is to administer the law impartially and as it is given to them by the legislature and to follow the rules of court that govern them.